Estimating class separability of text embeddings with persistent homology: Discussion

-\textbf{Computational complexity of $H_0$ computations}: Methods and algorithms for computing persistent homology of datasets is a rapidly evolving area, where new algorithms and software implementations are being updated and released at a rapid pace~\citep{Otter_2017}.
-In this paper, we use the \texttt{ripser} library for computing the persistent homology of datasets.
-It is based on the concept of Vietoris-Rips complexes, which are a way to construct a topological space from a finite set of points~\citep{Bauer2021Ripser}.
-This method has a run time complexity of $O(2^n)$, where $n$ is the dataset size, but constant with data dimension, which makes this method preferable for high-dimensional manifolds~\citep{Somasundaram2021}.
+\textbf{Computational complexity of $H_0$ computations}: The computational bottleneck of our study is the computation of the persistent homology of the point clouds.
+Methods and algorithms for computing persistent homology is a rapidly evolving area, where new algorithms and software implementations are being updated and released at a rapid pace~\citep{Otter_2017}.
+In this paper, we use the \texttt{ripser} library for computing the persistent homology of datasets~\citep{Bauer2021Ripser}.
+Vietoris-Rips complex calculations have a runtime complexity of $O(2^n)$, where $n$ is the dataset size, but constant with data dimension, which makes this method preferable for high-dimensional manifolds~\citep{Somasundaram2021}.
+Variants exist that make use of data-reduction techniques to produce approximations of the persistence times for a fraction of the computational cost; a comparison of different methods can be found in the work of \citet{malott2020topology}.
+Apart from their computation-saving advantages, we also think they are interesting because such methods can focus on \enquote{higher-scale} structure in the point cloud, e.g., between connected components that contain a minimum number of points, while decreasing the effect of lower-scale structure between points.
+We plan to explore the application of those methods in future work.

-\textbf{Selection of the summary statistics}: While we hope that we have shown the usefulness of tracking the distribution of the persistence times, we do not make a claim that $P(p<t)$ is the optimal statistic to use to summarise the distribution.
-We plan to elucidate this point formally in future work as well as use higher order information from $H_k$ for $k>0$.
+\textbf{Selection of the summary statistic}: While we hope that we have shown the usefulness of tracking the distribution of the persistence times, we do not claim that the statistic $S(\mathbf{p})$ is optimal when it comes to summarizing persistence time behavior.
+Its usefulness depends on the assumptions we make in Section~\ref{sec:class_sep}.
+Our focus was in having a way to compare the behavior of the persistence times alongside common separability statistics.
+In future work we would like to study the sensitivity of the results to this statistic on other tasks, such as text generation, and better formalize its selection.

-\textbf{Behavior of persistence times during training:} While the persistence times of the embedding manifold do not use additional label information explicitly for their calculation, they do depend on the training labels, the model architecture, and the training objective.
-A lot of our discussion assumed that the model will tend to simplify the topology of their embedding space, at least as far as $H_0$ is concerned.
-We have shown examples where this does not happen, e.g., Figure~\ref{fig:multi-class-densities-paraphrase} and Figure~\ref{fig:h0-pers-toy}, and drew a potential explanation of this behavior based on the LayerNorm.
-While we can check this assumption experimentally by tracking the evolution of the histograms of the persistence times, we are also planning to draw formal connections to architecture in future work.
+\textbf{Behavior of persistence times during training:} While the persistence times of the embedding manifold do not use label information explicitly for their calculation, their behavior depends on the training labels, the model architecture, and the training objective.
+As we have seen, normalizing the embeddings is one way to control the behavior of the persistence times.
+With the constraint of normalization, the classifier has to use angles to organize the embeddings for the best-possible separability which leads to the clustering we see.
+Further experiments are required to understand the dynamics of persistence times in the case of unnormalized embeddings.